Zhang Cong

-Zhang Cong (1475–1539), also known as Zhang Fujing, (Note: In 1531, Zhang Cong changed his name to Zhang Fujing to observe naming taboo for the Jiajing Emperor, as his personal name coincided with that of the Emperor, Houcong.
-He also changed his courtesy name to Maogong.) was a Chinese scholar-official who held high office during the early reign of the Ming emperor Jiajing.
+Zhang Cong (Note: Zhang Cong used the courtesy name Bingyong, later changed to Maogong in 1531, and the art names Luofeng and Luoshan.
+He was given the posthumous name Wenzhong.)
+(1475 – 24 February 1539), later changed to Zhang Fujing in 1531, was a Chinese scholar-official who held high office during the early reign of the Ming emperor Jiajing.
 After the Jiajing Emperor ascended the throne, Zhang supported him in the Great Rites Controversy, which led to a highly successful career.
 From 1527 to 1535, with some interruptions, he served as grand secretary, and in 1529 he became the head of the Grand Secretariat.
 From the early 1530s, the Emperor paid less attention to Zhang and showed more favor to another official, Xia Yan.
 Zhang resigned as grand secretary in 1535, and he died four years later.

 Early life

-Zhang Cong was born into a family of salt producers in Yongjia County, Wenzhou Prefecture, Zhejiang Province.
+Zhang Cong was born during China's Ming dynasty into a family of salt producers in Yongjia County, Zhejiang Province.
 His family also owned a 30 mu (1.7 ha) farm.
 He was the youngest of four sons born to his father, Zhang Sheng (1427–1509).
 In pursuit of his goal to become an official, Zhang studied Confucianism and received financial support from wealthier relatives.
 He successfully passed the provincial civil service examination in 1498 at the age of 23, but faced seven failures in the metropolitan examination between 1499 and 1517, despite studying at the Imperial University.
 It was not until he was 46 years old, in 1521, that he finally passed the metropolitan and palace examinations.
-Following his success, he was assigned as an observer trainee in the Court of Judicature and Revision.
+Following his success, he was assigned as an observer trainee in the Court of Judicial Review.
+During the two decades he spent attempting to pass the metropolitan examination, Zhang demonstrated remarkable perseverance and developed considerable expertise in ritual and ceremonial matters.